-2.23 Zones of Theoretical Visibility (ZTVs) of the Proposed Development were presented in Technical Appendix A of the ES as LVIA Figures 6 to 9 (CD1.04).
-To accord with best practice guidance, the ZTVs were computer modelled using landform only to present the 'worst-case' theoretical visibility of landform within the Site at different stages of the Proposed

-Development.
-Theses 'bare earth' ZTV's do not account for intervening vegetation or built development.

-- 2.24 The role of temporary screen bunds in limiting the visibility of the operational phases is illustrated in LVIA Figure 7, where the theoretical visibility of works within Phase 2 of any perceptible magnitude would be largely contained within the Appeal Site.
-The greater visibility at Phase 4 illustrated in LVIA Figure 8, largely relates to the extraction of mineral beneath higher ground within Phase 4, noting that this is a short-term effect and following the soil strip and higher-level extraction, the deeper extraction would be typically contained by higher land surrounding the phase, reinforced by perimeter screen bunds and planting. - 2.25 Notwithstanding the limitations of the ZTVs, a comparison of LVIA Figures 6 and 9 illustrates that the landform of the restored scheme would have a similar geographical extent of theoretical visibility from the surrounding landscape as the existing situation. - 2.26 My assessment is structured into four parts - firstly I cover the visual impact of the temporary built structures within the Plant Site, which arguably as built development are the only scheme component that have the potential to have any impact on Green Belt openness, secondly the access road and associated vehicles, and thirdly the phased mineral extraction and temporary screen bunds.
+- Zones of Theoretical Visibility (ZTVs) of the Proposed Development were presented in Technical Appendix A of the ES as LVIA Figures 6 to 9 (CD1.04).
+To accord with best practice guidance, the ZTVs were computer modelled using landform only to present the 'worst-case' theoretical visibility of landform within the Site at different stages of the Proposed Development.
+Theses 'bare earth' ZTV's do not account for intervening vegetation or built development. - 2.31.
+The role of temporary screen bunds in limiting the visibility of the operational phases is illustrated in LVIA Figure 7, where the theoretical visibility of works within Phase 2 of any perceptible magnitude would be largely contained within the Appeal Site.
+The greater visibility at Phase 4 illustrated in LVIA Figure 8, largely relates to the extraction of mineral beneath higher ground within Phase 4, noting that this is a short-term effect and following the soil strip and higher-level extraction, the deeper extraction would be typically contained by higher land surrounding the phase, reinforced by perimeter screen bunds and planting. - 2.32.
+Notwithstanding the limitations of the ZTVs, a comparison of LVIA Figures 6 and 9 illustrates that the landform of the restored scheme would have a similar geographical extent of theoretical visibility from the surrounding landscape as the existing situation. - 2.33.
+My assessment upon the visual component of openness is structured into four parts firstly I cover the visual impact of the temporary built structures within the Plant Site, secondly the access road and associated vehicles, and thirdly the temporary screen bunds and phased extraction and progressive restoration beyond.
 Finally, I consider the cumulative impact of other relevant developments in the planning system since the ES was submitted.

-Temporary built structures within the Plant Site
+Temporary Built Structures within the Plant Site

-2.27 The plant site is located on lower ground within the Appeal Site and is set a minimum of 7m below existing ground levels to the west and approximately 12m to the east.
+- 2.34.
+The plant site is located on lower ground within the Appeal Site and is set a minimum of 7m below existing ground levels to the west and approximately 12m to the east.
 The Plant Site would be surrounded by temporary screen bunds up to 5m high that would be grass seeded with 1:3 outer slopes (CD1.22).
 The temporary plant site buildings comprising three portacabins, the mineral processing plant and ancillary development would be screened from publicly accessible locations as they would be set down at a lower level and surrounded by screen bunds (refer to my more detailed description under the spatial component of openness above).
 The tallest point of the plant is 12m, however this is a narrow stocking conveyor, approximately 1m in width and the main processing plant is approximately 9m in height.
-The absence of built form in representative views includes the photomontages at Year 1 from Viewpoint 9: Castle Barns (Figure 12) and Viewpoint 17: Rear Garden of the Equestrian Centre Bungalow (Figure 22).
+The absence of built form in representative photomontage views includes locations to the north and west of the plant site i.e., Viewpoint 17c: Rear Garden of the Equestrian Centre Bungalow (my Figure 31) and Viewpoint Ca and Cb from Public Bridleway 626 (B) (my Figures 52 & 58). - 2.35.
+In relation to the revised scheme, the proposal is to reduce the processing plant height from 12m to 6.3m, and reduce the plant area in footprint from 2,752m3 to 751m3.
+The absence of built form in representative photomontage views described above would remain with the revised scheme (with lower temporary screen bunds around the plant Site assessed separately below).

-The Access and associated vehicle movements
+The Access and Associated Vehicle Movements